bryanluwz/NTU-FYP-Chatbot/README.md

 **Another Note:** This would also take up a lot of space, so make sure you have enough space to build the images.

-**Yet Another Note:** The database or whatever files / folders will be stored in a docker volume, so whatever information you have in those files / folders would also be stored in the docker volume.
+**Yet Another Note:** The database or whatever files / folders will be stored in a docker volume, so whatever information you have in those files / folders might also (actually idk, i might fix that alr) be stored in the docker volume.
 So if you want to keep the data private, DELETE THEM BEFORE BUILDING THE IMAGES.

 **Ok Final Note I Promise:** If you do not have `buildx` enabled, then you can build the images separately by just omiting the `buildx` keyword.

+**Ok I lied, one more note:** You will be running a few shell files on WSL2/Linux, but I'm not sure whether they're necessary or not, because those are the vestigial remains of my attempts to get the GPU support working. _Wish me good health_

 ```bash
 docker buildx build -t ntu-fyp-chatbot_node-server ./NTU-FYP-Chatbot-backend